· GBA contributed $25,000, the entire cost, to

 2011.
 The exhibit demonstrated how much of Atlanta’s history has been overrun

-by growth of the city in the last 150 years and allowed people to see if their
+by growth of the city and allowed people to see if their

 own backyards were part of the action.
-A "War in Our Bakyards" kiosk is now part of the permanent exhibit of the Atlanta Cyclorama at the Atlanta History Center.
+A "War in Our Backyards" kiosk is now part of the permanent exhibit of the Atlanta Cyclorama at the Atlanta History Center.

 · In January 2010, GBA assisted the U.S. Forest